 Maybe you don’t.
 But here are three reasons why you might entertain the thought.

-No self-respecting pilot I’ve ever met appreciates anyone else flying their airplane for them (i.e.- ATC, passengers, an overbearing Instructor Pilot, etc.) However, sometimes it’s nice to get some assistance from those who have a piece of knowledge not currently on your radar (literally, and figuratively shown below).
+No self-respecting pilot I’ve ever met appreciates anyone else flying their airplane for them (i.e.- ATC, passengers, an overbearing Instructor Pilot, etc.) However, sometimes it’s nice to get some assistance from those who have a piece of knowledge not currently on your radar (literally, and figuratively shown in Featured Image).

 Most experienced instrument (and unfortunately non-instrument rated pilots) have encountered weather phenomenon enroute.
 Deviations for cumulus build-ups and thunderstorms are commonplace in the late summer months across the country.
 Pilots that have an on-board weather radar available can increase situational awareness dramatically when their course takes them into the weather.
 This works great…with limitations.
 Many aviators have experienced a phenomenon know as “radar shadowing”, where some nasty weather is hidden behind what the onboard radar is showing.
 And…BAM!...around one build-up into another, potentially more dangerous one.
 (It sure would be nice if there was someone else looking out for us in that situation!)